Hendrix-CS/csci150/homework/dict-class-homework.md

 - at least one class problem has a corerctly implemented `__init()__` method, and
 - there is no confusion about print vs return values

-Upload your code to the class Team page as instructed.
+Upload your code to the class Team page using the file name **HW9Lastname.py**.
 For each problem, in addition to the code itself, you should have one or more lines of comments which describe what happened, following the 3 steps below:

-1\. **Design**: FFirst, write a function or design a Python class as requested in the exercise.
+1\. **Design**: First, write a function or design a Python class as requested in the exercise.

 2\. **Check**: Run the your code against the examples provided.
 Does the actual